Storm drain: Piping

 Pipes can come in many different cross-sectional shapes (rectangular, square, bread-loaf-shaped, oval, inverted pear-shaped, egg shaped, and most commonly, circular).
 Drainage systems may have many different features including waterfalls, stairways, balconies and pits for catching rubbish, sometimes called Gross Pollutant Traps (GPTs).
 Pipes made of different materials can also be used, such as brick, concrete, high-density polyethylene or galvanized steel.
 Fibre reinforced plastic is being used more commonly for drain pipes and fittings.

 Outlet

 Most drains have a single large exit at their point of discharge (often covered by a grating) into a canal, river, lake, reservoir, sea or ocean.
 Other than catchbasins, typically there are no treatment facilities in the piping system.
 Small storm drains may discharge into individual dry wells.
 Storm drains may be interconnected using slotted pipe, to make a larger dry well system.
 Storm drains may discharge into human-made excavations known as recharge basins or retention ponds.

 Current practices

 Simple infrastructure such as open drains, pipes, and berms are still common.
-In modern times, more complex structures involving substantial earthworks and new technologies have been common as well.
+In modern times, more complex structures involving substantial earthworks and new technologies are common as well.

-Geotextiles

-New storm water drainage systems incorporate geotextile filters that retain and prevent fine grains of soil from passing into and clogging the drain.
-Geotextiles are synthetic textile fabrics specially manufactured for civil and environmental engineering applications.
-Geotextiles are designed to retain fine soil particles while allowing water to pass through.
-In a typical drainage system, they would be laid along a trench which would then be filled with coarse granular material: gravel, sea shells, stone or rock.
-The geotextile is then folded over the top of the stone and the trench is then covered by soil.
-Groundwater seeps through the geotextile and flows through the stone to an outfell.
-In high groundwater conditions a perforated plastic (PVC or PE) pipe is laid along the base of the drain to increase the volume of water transported in the drain.

-Alternatively, a prefabricated plastic drainage system made of HDPE, often incorporating geotextile, coco fiber or rag filters can be considered.
-The use of these materials has become increasingly more common due to their ease of use, since they eliminate the need for transporting and laying stone drainage aggregate, which is invariably more expensive than a synthetic drain and concrete liners.

-Over the past 30 years, geotextile, PVC filters, and HDPE filters have become the most commonly used soil filter media.
-They are cheap to produce and easy to lay, with factory controlled properties that ensure long term filtration performance even in fine silty soil conditions.